-The garden is another important part of the project, an attempt to use the methods of natural farming.
+The garden is another important part of the project, that makes us more and more self-sufficient and aware of the nature.
+Here we try to practice the methods of natural farming.

 The principles of natural farming, involving the minimization of human intervention in the process of growing crops, was developed by the Japanese farmer and philosopher Masanobu Fukuoka.

 The four principles of subsistence farming are: